Camping with Toddlers Checklist

 It’s handy if you’ve set up camp in one area, but plan on going to the beach or another site regularly.
 You can easily just pop this up and use the screen setting in the late afternoon to prevent bugs from attacking your little one.

-- Beach blanket or tarp for your little one to sit and play on
+Inside or outside of your toddler’s lounging area, you’ll likely want to bring a beach blanket or tarp for your little one to sit and play on for comfort.

 While you can bring any clothing for camping, I’ve found bringing a variety of clothes helps to prepare for the extreme heat, cold, rain and mud.
 It makes the experience more comfortable and safer for my little one.
 I also recommend dressing your kid in layers.